Split shooting

-The Split shooting (Pucnjava u Splitu) was a mass shooting that occurred on 1 November 2020 in the city of Split, Croatia.
-A 26-year-old male gunman, reportedly a professional sailor, opened fire on three men in the city's residential neighborhood of Varoš, killing all three.
+On 11 January 2020 a mass shooting (Pucnjava u Splitu) occurred in the city of Split in Croatia, when 25 year-old Filip Zavadlav, reportedly a professional sailor, opened fire on three men in the city's residential neighborhood of Varoš, killing all three.

 The perpetrator was arrested shortly after the attack by the police.
 Authorities described the incident as a targeted act of revenge linked to disputes within organized crime groups in Split.
 The shooting shocked the country and prompted public debate about the rise of violent crime and the influence of criminal networks in coastal Croatian cities.

 Background

-Filip Zavadlav, a 25-year-old seaman from Split, had no confirmed ties to organized crime according to early reports.
-The victims Jurica Torlak, Marin Paić (known as "Pajser"), and Marin Boban were reportedly connected to the local drug scene and had allegedly threatened Zavadlav's brother over unpaid debts.
+The perpetrator had no confirmed ties to organized crime according to early reports.
+The victims Jurica Torlak, Marin Paić (known as "Pajser"), and Marin Boban were reportedly connected to the local drug scene and had allegedly threatened Zavadlav's brother over unpaid debt, Marin Paić reportedly had charges pertaining over the death of an 8 year old girl via Vehicular manslaughter.

 According to witnesses, the Zavadlav family had been harassed for months prior to the attack, and Filip had complained to friends and relatives about violent threats from criminal groups in Split's underworld.

 Shooting

 On the afternoon of 11 January 2020, Zavadlav carried out a mass shooting in the Varoš district of Split.
 Armed with an AK-47 rifle, he shot and killed three men associated with the local drug scene.
 The first victim, Marin Paić, was shot while riding a Suzuki Burgman scooter in Radmilovićeva Street.
 The second and third, Jurica Torlak and Marin Boban, were shot minutes later near Šperun Square while traveling on a Yamaha XT.

 Eyewitness footage circulated on social media showing a young man walking calmly through Split carrying a rifle.
 Police later confirmed the suspect as Zavadlav.
-Reports indicate he may have planned to target two additional individuals but did not carry out further attacks.
+Reports indicate he may have planned to target two additional individuals but did not carry out further attacks.In total, Zavadlav fired 36 shots.